Comprehensive Wealth Management

 Our management algorithm is a mathematical optimization engine that decides daily if trading is beneficial to your portfolio.
 It weighs the need for rebalancing against transaction fees, capital gains taxes, and other costs.

 A portfolio usually drifts from its target allocation over time and periodic rebalancing is required to keep it on target.
 For example, if stocks outperform bonds, an on-target 50/50 stock/bond portfolio could become a 60/40 portfolio, deviating from the target allocation and risk level.
 Keeping your portfolio balanced is a major factor in our algorithm’s decision-making process.

-Tax-loss harvesting is an investment technique that helps save you money by deferring taxes.
-If the value of one of your investments falls, we can sell the position to realize the loss and use it to offset taxable gains elsewhere in your portfolio.
-Our algorithm will wash sales that invalidate the tax loss^, and we do not require a minimum balance for this service.
+Tax-loss harvesting is an investment technique that helps save you money by deferring taxes – sometimes indefinitely.
+If the value of one of your investments falls, in a market downturn for example, FutureAdvisor can sell the position to realize the loss, and use it to offset taxable gains elsewhere in your portfolio.
+Such sales are known as “loss harvesting,” and because they are performed with regard to taxes, the entire technique is called “tax-loss harvesting.”
+Our algorithm will prevent wash sales that invalidate the tax loss^, and we do not require a minimum balance for this service.